hpatches/hpatches-benchmark/benchmarks/matching/README.md

 ## Entering the benchmarks

-Entering the benchmark is conceptually simple:
+Entering the benchmark is conceptually simple.
+One needs to:

-1. Identify all the image pairs to be matched.
+1. Identify an image pairs to be matched.
-2. Use your descriptor to compare each patch in the reference image (first image in the pair) to each patch in the target mage (second image in the pair).
-For this step, you can use your preferred distance measure (e.g. L1 or L2) or any other dissimilarity score.
+2. Use a descriptor to compare each patch in the reference image (first image in the pair) to each patch in the target mage (second image in the pair).
+For this step, one can use the preferred distance measure (e.g. L1 or L2) or any other dissimilarity score.
 3. Write the results of such comparisons to a ranked list.

-In more detail, for each `*.benchmark` file, you need to write a corresponding `*.results` file.
+In more detail, for each `*.benchmark` file, one needs to write a corresponding `*.results` file.
 In order to allow comparing different descriptors, each file must be store in a descriptor-specific directory.
 So, if `my_desc` is the name of your descriptor, you need to write the four files:

 ```
 results/matching/my_desc/test_easy_illum.results